Superoxide: Assay in biological systems

-The assay of superoxide generated in biological systems is a difficult task because of its high reactivity and short half-life.
+The assay of superoxide in biological systems is complicated by its short half-life.
 One approach that has been used in quantitative assays converts superoxide to hydrogen peroxide, which is relatively stable.
 Hydrogen peroxide is then assayed by a fluorimetric method.
-As a free radical, superoxide has a strong EPR signal, and it is possible to detect superoxide directly using this method when it is abundant enough.
+As a free radical, superoxide has a strong EPR signal, and it is possible to detect superoxide directly using this method.
 For practical purposes, this can be achieved only in vitro under non-physiological conditions, such as high pH (which slows the spontaneous dismutation) with the enzyme xanthine oxidase.
 Researchers have developed a series of tool compounds termed "spin traps" that can react with superoxide, forming a meta-stable radical (half-life 1–15 minutes), which can be more readily detected by EPR.
 Superoxide spin-trapping was initially carried out with DMPO, but phosphorus derivatives with improved half-lives, such as DEPPMPO and DIPPMPO, have become more widely used.